vivek-tiwari-vt/aurora-assessment/DEPLOY_TO_RENDER.md

 - ⚠️ Limited bandwidth included

 ### After Deployment:
-1. Update `GEMINI_API_KEYS` environment variable with your actual API key
+1. Update `OPENROUTER_API_KEY` environment variable with your actual API key
 2. Test the deployment: `https://aurora-qa-system.onrender.com/api`
 3. The service will auto-deploy on every git push (if auto-deploy is enabled)